Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## UAC

 UAC (User Account Control) is a built-in feature on Windows which is used to protect your computer from malicious software.
-This feature when disabled makes everything be ran as Administrator.
-On Atlas we have disabled it by default to make the system more more responsive.
+When UAC is disabled, everything will be run as Administrator.
+On Atlas we have disabled it by default to make the system more responsive.
 To enable it run the `Enable UAC.cmd` file in the ``UAC Folder``.

 ## UWP